 A Simplified Employee Pension (SEP) account is an IRA for small business owners with one or more employees, or anyone with independent (self-employed) income.
 Unlike the Traditional or Roth IRA for individuals (which has a specific contribution deadline, generally April 15), SEPs are different.
 The deadline for establishing and contributing to a SEP IRA is the filing deadline for the employer's tax return, including extensions for which year the contribution will apply for.

 Since the employer is making the contributions, the amounts are related to the employees' salary or wages.
 This means that everyone’s contribution is the same percentage of salary.
-If you make a 25% SEP IRA contribution on behalf of yourself as the owner, you also must make a 25% contribution for your employees who qualify to participate in the plan.
+If you make a 25% SEP IRA contribution to yourself as the owner, you also must make a 25% employer contribution for your employees who qualify to participate in the plan.